rijnb/chatty-server/CONTRIBUTING.md

 ## Contact

-If you have any questions or need help getting started, feel free to reach out to me on [Twitter](https://twitter.com/mckaywrigley).
+If you have any questions or need help getting started, feel free to reach out to me via [mail](mail:rijn@buve.nl).